BoxedFruits/LoginProject/README.md

 # LoginProject

 This was the final project for CS-332 Advanced Computing.
-I had already finished the class work early, so I decided tochallenge myself and do something I've never done before.
+I had already finished the class work early, so I decided to challenge myself and do something I've never done before.
 For some reason the thought of doing the project as a mobile app just stuck with me.
 The task was to connect to a database and calculate the salary after a raise was applied.
 I had to continually learn new things and adapt when doing this project.
-If I had to do this project over again, I would make a more concrete plan that I could divide into small parts instead of trying to figure things out everytime I hit an obstacle.
+If I had to do this project over again, I would make a more concrete plan that I could divide into small parts instead of trying to figure things out every time I hit an obstacle.